rh-glaubke/QUANTIFA/README.md

 Please see section 4 of our manuscript (information below) for a detailing of the influences NOT accounted for in our algorithm.
 Also, I'm a pretty novice programmer.
 If you happen to stumble upon any bugs/errors in any of the algorithms stored in this repository, PLEASE bring them to my attention!
 Please also feel free to forward suggestions for making the code run more efficiently.

 ## Citation Information
-If this algorithm was helpful to you in your own research, please cite our paper!
+If this algorithm was helpful to you in your own research, please cite us!

+**Initial Release:**
 Ryan H. Glaubke, Kaustubh Thirumalai, Matthew W. Schmidt, and Jennifer E. Hertzberg (2021).
 Discerning Changes in High-Frequency Climate Variability using Geochemical Populations of Individual Foraminifera. *Paleoceanography and Paleoclimatology*, *36*(2), e2020PA004065. https://doi.org/10.1029/2020PA004065.

+**Latest Version (2.0.0)**
+Stay tuned...

 We would love to see all of the cool and interesting ways you choose to use this algorithm!

 ## Version History
+### v2.0.0 (March 27, 2023)
+- Manipulates ENSO amplitude and frequency using a new "ENSO variability" metric.
+- Depth input parameter ('dep') now accepts a range of depth and associated weights—rather than a single depth horizon—to more accurately parameterize a species' depth distribution.
+- Updates the seasonal bias input parameter ('seas') to weight the picking algorithm towards a species' season of production, rather than picking from that season exclusively.
+- Includes a new barycenter calculation that reports the "center of gravity" coordinates of the data-model consistency maps.
+- Fixes a bug where the seasonal climatology calculation was including ENSO event years.
+- Features a progress bar to help keep track of those runs!
 ### v1.0.1 (February 24, 2020)
 - fixes a typo in the nnz() function during input parsing.
 ### v1.0.0 - Full Launch (February 2, 2021)